pahansen95/text-adventure/src/PoC/README.md

 ### How is the State Transition Engine Designed & Implemented?

 The State Transition Engine design & architecture is based on the Petri Net.
 It consists of a set of named `conditions` & `transitions`. `Transitions` map between input & output `conditions`.
 During runtime, tokens are placed on input `conditions` that currently exist.
 When the network is evaluated, `transitions` are triggered contingent on all input conditions existing.

+Let's explore this concept of modeling state & state transitions.
+To articulate our mental model we should start by answering some questions:

+- What is state?
+- What is implied by the phrase `state transition`?
+- How do we model this?

+First, let's scope ourselves to the cognitive realm of the Game Engine World composed of Entities.

+Let's define state: A measurable "condition of being" for a discrete entity at a particular point in (causal) time; manifests as the explicitly declared data-structure owned by the entity which can be read from & written to.

+A State transition can then be described as a mutation in state; ex.
+Entity's moving.
+State Mutability is constrained by the semantic rules governing behavior; ex.
+Two Entities implementing Kinematics can't occupy the same position in 3d Space.
+These rules are further predicated on pre-existing conditions; An entity cannot mutate its position without first having some intent to transform its orientation in 3D Space.
+The resultant of a state transition is another discrete state; if no mutation of state occurs then no transition occurred.

+This implies, assuming a standard procedural programming model, that we first must evaluate if a state transition can occur.
+If the evaluation holds true then the state mutation is applied.
+In a distributed system, where we are concurrently simulating the world, this mutation evaluation is only valid if the underlying state preconditions & the initial state hold; if they change before applying the mutation then there exists a probability the transition violated causality & was thereby implausible.

+Let us then consider an extreme scenario in which vast numbers of entities are simultaneously evaluating state transitions each somehow dependent on a subset of all other potential transitions; ex.
+1 trillion entities moving within a finite, dense 3D Space.
+In this scenario, let us assert that:

+- Just 1 entity mutating its state (ie. Position) invalidates at least 1 other peer entity's evaluation almost always.
+- State Mutation is never instantaneous; evaluation always introduces some gap in time between intent to mutate & applied mutation.
+  - It is this gap in time that causes conflicts in causality as 1 entity's state mutation could invalidate another entity's computed evaluation before it is able to mutate its state.

+From the perspective of a developer implementing a "world" we can conjure up a few mental models to inform an implementation supporting this extreme scenario:

+- We ensure no violations of causality occur through exhaustive control over the simulation; every mutation is evaluated sequentially thereby ensuring that every intent to mutate is predicated on the true state of the world.
+In this mental model, we effectively "freeze time" in the world simulation in order to evaluate a transition.
+For a "small" world, freezing time can still feel instantaneous for players since it can happen on timescales well below the threshold of human cognitive processing.
+However the player experience degrades for "large" worlds where the computational burden of simulation exceeds the subjective timescale of "smooth" gameplay.
+In either case, the world is simulated w/ 100% casual accuracy.
+- We allow entities to concurrently & independently evaluate state transitions based on their "observable" world state, tolerating violations of causality to maximize throughput & scale of world simulation.
+In this approach, the quantity of causal violations is based on some probabilistic model.
+In the event of a detected violation, the offending entities would need to reconcile their state.
+A byproduct of this mental model is that inter-entity communication scales exponentially relative to population size, assuming that the main mode of communication is broadcasting.
+To manage scaling, we should instead use multicasting patterns where entity's proactively manage their group memberships.

+As it relates to our design & implementation goals, the later mental model is preferred.
+But what implications does this have on our mental model of State & State Transitions?

+- State has ownership as discussed in prior sections; the relevant data must be maintained.
+- Transitions reliant on external state are predicated on a snapshot of observable conditions; refresh of the snapshot is triggered on some event.
+- Entities must request state from peers in order to observe the world.
+- State Mutation is an Event (in a distributed system) & should be published to interested parties.
+- To manage issues introduced by scaling, the semantic model of a capability should incorporate the concept of microcosms; the effects of a transition should be scoped to only those entities most immediately affected as opposed to broadcasting to all entity's in the world.
+This could be implemented via Multicast Groups.